-- to be involved in decisions that affect you
+- be involved in decisions that affect you

-- to good quality care that meets your needs
+- good quality care that meets your needs

-- to full and effective use of your personal, civil, legal and consumers rights and
+- full and effective use of your personal, civil, legal and consumers rights and

 - advocacy support.

-If you want to learn more about your rights you can read the Charter of Residents Rights and Responsibilities and the Charter of Rights and Responsibilities for Community Care.
+If you want to learn more about your rights you can read the Charter of Residents Rights and Responsibilities and the Charter of Rights and Responsibilities for Home Care.